digitalpenguin/modTimetable/core/components/modtimetable/docs/readme.txt

 ---------------------------------------
 modTimetable
 ---------------------------------------
-Version: 0.1.2
+Version: 1.0.1-pl
 Author: Murray Wood <murray@digitalpenguin.hk>
 ---------------------------------------

-For MODX Revolution 2.3+
+For MODX Revolution 2.6.5+

-Requires PHP 5.5+
+Requires PHP 7.1+

-Currently in Alpha.
-Use at own risk.

 A user-friendly Custom Manager Page for inputting weekly timetable data with options on how to display it on the web context.

 Render it in a HTML grid or straight to divs.
-Custom chunks available soon.

 Example Snippet calls
 -------------